 The celebration of Bill’s life will take place on December 14th, 2019 at 2 pm at the Grandview Nazarene Church.
 The family asks that any donations be made to Heartlinks Hospice or Sunnyside Christian School.
 Those wishing to sign Bill’s online memorial book may do so at www.funeralhomesmith.com Smith Funeral Home is in care of arrangements.

-To send flowers to William "Bill" Edward Durbin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" Edward Durbin, please visit our floral store.